peter2520/Interactive-Lab-Hub/Lab 3/README.md

 # Chatterboxes
 **NAMES OF COLLABORATORS HERE**

+Collaborated with: Yi-Ru Pei (yp329@cornell.edu) The video was filmed by Jonathan Tan(jmt362@cornell.edu) First, we brainstorm the main idea and the script together.
+Second, we acted out the dialogue and asked Jonathan to help us film the video.
+After finishing the main, Tsung-Yin contributed the code of text to speech and speech; Yi-Ru was responsible for drawing the storyboards.

 [![Watch the video](https://user-images.githubusercontent.com/1128669/135009222-111fe522-e6ba-46ad-b6dc-d1633d21129c.png)](https://www.youtube.com/embed/Q8FWzLMobx0?start=19)

 In this lab, we want you to design interaction with a speech-enabled device--something that listens and talks to you.
 This device can do anything *but* control lights (since we already did that in Lab 1).
 First, we want you first to storyboard what you imagine the conversational interaction to be like.
 Then, you will use wizarding techniques to elicit examples of what people might say, ask, or respond.
 We then want you to use the examples collected from at least two other people to inform the redesign of the device.